What Is Audit Risk?

 - Transactions requiring a high level of judgment may lead to the risk of not being identified;

 - Industry having frequent technological developments may expose the firms to technology obsolescence risk.

 - A company that has already misreported certain figures in the past may be more likely to misreport it again.

 Control Risk is the risk of error or misstatement in financial statements due to the failure of internal controls.

-Example: Failure on part of audit risk management to control and prevent transaction carried out by staff who is not authorized to carry out those transactions in first place.
+Example: Failure on the part of management to control and prevent transaction carried out by staff who is not authorized to carry out those transactions in the first place.